 What will you do the next time you find yourself getting discouraged?

-Vincent van Gogh, famous Dutch painter, said, “In spite of everything I shall rise again: I will take up my pencil, which I have forsaken in my great discouragement, and I will go on with my drawing.”
+Vincent van Gogh, the famous Dutch painter, said, “In spite of everything I shall rise again: I will take up my pencil, which I have forsaken in my great discouragement, and I will go on with my drawing.”

 The secret to overcoming discouragement is to look at it as a temporary obstacle and learn how to process it.
 Once you start executing your plan, the discouragement you feel will leave as quickly as it appeared.
 Hold on to your vision and remember that ALL great successes came after periods of discouragement and failure.
 Don’t give up.
 The dark cloud of discouragement will disappear.
 You will smile again and experience a productive, fruitful life.

-By immediately dealing with discouragement when it strikes, not only will your life be better, but so will your family, friends and co-workers who are impacted by your attitude.
+By immediately dealing with discouragement when it strikes, not only will your life be better, but so will your family, friends, and co-workers who are impacted by your attitude.

 What do you do when you are feeling discouraged?
 If you have a tip or suggestion, please share it in the comments section below.